Skip to Main Content

 What Leaks Are Covered By Your Home Insurance?

-The good news is that homeowner’s insurance will protect you, financially, from some of the leaks that form in your home.
+The good news is that homeowner’s insurance will protect you, financially, from some of the leaks in your home.
 Insurance providers, however, have drawn boundaries when it comes to the kinds of leaks they’ll help you treat.

 • Leaking water heaters – If your water heater is overworked or has started to malfunction, don’t panic.
 More often than not, your insurance provider will be able to help you cover the cost of a new water heater.
 However, if your water heater is still under warranty, your provider is going to encourage you to reach out to the contractor who installed it before you file a claim.